Marriage of an American Citizen in India

 I am a U.S. citizen and got married in India.
 May I register my marriage at the Embassy or Consulate?
 No. The Embassy or Consulate does not register marriages in India.
 Please click here for more information.

 I need a “No Objection Letter” to marry an Indian Citizen.
 Can the Embassy provide me with this document?
 You can obtain a “No Objection Letter” by making an online appointment to come to the Embassy.
 The service takes just a few minutes and involves signing an affidavit that we will then notarize.
-All you need to bring is your passport.
-The notarial service costs US$ 50.00 and can be paid in dollars, rupees or by credit card.
+You need to bring is your passport.
+Complete fee information is available here.

 I lost my original birth certificate, CRBA, marriage certificate, Report of Death or other U.S. record and need to obtain another one.
 What do I do?
 The Embassy keeps no files of the different documents we issue, such as a Consular Report of Birth Abroad (CRBA), or documents dealing with the death of an American in India.
 These records are instead filed in Washington, D.C.
 We also do not keep any files of Indian civil documents, such as records of marriages and divorces in India.
 These records are held by the Indian government.
 Other records, such as birth certificates for people born in the United States, are stored in the state of origin.